 Historic U.S. 66

-This view looks up at the Colorado Street Pioneer Bridge, which carries Historic U.S. 66 and Colorado Boulevard over the Arroyo Seco in Pasadena.
-This bridge, which was built in 1913, still makes a statement today with its bold concrete arches, length (1,486 feet), and sheer height.
+The Colorado Street Pioneer Bridge, which carries Historic U.S. 66 and Colorado Boulevard over the Arroyo Seco in Pasadena.
+Built in 1913, this 1,486 foot long bridge still makes a statement today with its bold concrete arches and sheer height.
 Photo taken 12/10/05.

 - U.S. 66 East